USEPA/haztrak/README.md

-e-Manifest, a modular component of [RCRAInfo](https://rcrainfo.epa.gov/), can be accessed by its users a few ways...
+e-Manifest, a modular component of [RCRAInfo](https://rcrainfo.epa.gov/), can be accessed by its users in two ways:

 1. Through your favorite web browser at https://rcrainfo.epa.gov/
 2. Via the RCRAInfo RESTful application programming interface (API)